 We were incorporated in 2009 and have experienced net losses from our operations since inception.
-We generated net losses of \$28.1 million, \$11.1 million and \$20.1 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-In addition, as of December 31, 2021, we had an accumulated deficit of \$125.9 million.
+We generated net losses of \$39.3 million, \$28.1 million and \$11.1 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+In addition, as of December 31, 2022, we had an accumulated deficit of \$165.2 million.
 We have experienced significant revenue growth in recent periods and we are not certain whether or when we will obtain a high enough volume of revenue to sustain or increase our growth or achieve or maintain profitability in the future.
 We also expect our costs and expenses to increase in future periods, which could negatively affect our future operating results if our revenue does not increase.
 In particular, we intend to continue to expend significant funds to further develop our solutions, including introducing new functionality, and to expand our marketing programs and sales teams to drive new client adoption, expand strategic partner integrations, and support international and industry expansion.
 Our operating results are also impacted by the mix of our revenue generated from our different revenue sources, which include transaction revenue and platform and usage-based fee revenue.
 Changes in our revenue mix from quarter to quarter, including those derived from cross-border or domestic currency transactions, will impact our margins, and we may not be able to grow our revenue margin adequately to achieve or sustain profitability.
 In addition, the mix of payment methods utilized by our clients' customers may have an impact on our margins given that our costs associated with certain payment methods, such as credit cards, are higher than other payment methods accepted by our solutions, such as bank transfers.
-We will also face increased compliance and security costs associated with growth, the expansion of our client base, and being a public company.
+Due to the cross-border nature of much of our business, fluctuations in foreign currency exchange rates, slowdowns in international mobility and other regional considerations may affect our operating results.
+We will also face increased compliance and security costs associated with growth, the expansion of our client base, and being a public company, including our transition to a large accelerated filer status as of December 31, 2022.
 Our efforts to grow our business may be costlier than we expect, and we may not be able to increase our revenue enough to offset our increased operating expenses.
 We may incur significant losses in the future for several reasons, including the other risks described herein, and unforeseen expenses, difficulties, complications, delays, and other unknown events.
 If we are unable to achieve and sustain profitability, the value of our business and common stock may significantly decrease.